shay23bra/task-manager/README.md

    - **Linting**:
      - Lints the backend code with `go vet`.
      - Lints the frontend code with `npm run lint`.
-   - **Build**:
+   - **Build and Push**:
      - Builds Docker images for the backend and frontend.
+     - Pushes the Docker images to Docker Hub.

 ### **File: .github/workflows/ci.yml**
-The CI pipeline is defined in `.github/workflows/ci.yml` and includes running tests, linting, and building Docker images.
+The CI pipeline is defined in `.github/workflows/ci.yml` and includes running tests, linting, and building and pushing Docker images. (shay23bra/task-manager-backend:latest, shay23bra/task-manager-frontend:latest)

 ---